etetoolkit/ete/_sources/internals/internals_drawing.rst.txt

 It always starts with the name of the graphical command, followed by its parameters.
 (This is similar to creating a `DSL
 <https://en.wikipedia.org/wiki/Domain-specific_language>`_ with
-functions that draw, and which will be interpreted in the frontend).
+functions that draw, and which will be interpreted in the frontend.)

 gui.js